qor/qor/README.md

 QOR is a set of libraries written in Go that abstracts common features needed for business applications, CMSs, and E-commerce systems.

-This is actually the third version of QOR: 1 and 2 were written in ruby and used internally at [The Plant](https://theplant.jp).
+This is actually the third version of QOR: 1 and 2 were written in Ruby and used internally at [The Plant](https://theplant.jp).
-We decided to rewrite QOR in Go and open source it - which has happened in June 2015.
+We decided to rewrite QOR in Go and open source it - which has happened as of June 2015.

-QOR is still beta software - we will probably break an API or two before we will release a stable 1.0 - scheduled for September 2015.
+QOR is still beta software - we will probably break an API or two before we release a stable 1.0 (scheduled for September 2015).

-While nearing API freeze our other main focus is building up API documentation for each module and a tutorial that eventually cover features from most of the modules.
+While nearing API freeze our other main focus is building up API documentation for each module and a tutorial that will eventually cover features from most of the modules.

 ### What QOR is not